rawwerks/rawwerks-live/content/tools/_index.md

 * [Earasers Hi-Fi Earplugs](https://www.amazon.com/dp/B00E2D9HAA/ref=as_li_ss_tl?_encoding=UTF8&th=1&linkCode=ll1&tag=rawwerks09-20&linkId=0452fcf266633456d75e4863858e24aa) - Saving your hearing is the hip thing to do.
 These are nearly invisible to others and do not 'color' the sound much.
 I wear them religiously at shows, movies, and on BART.

-* [Beyerdynamic DT 770 Pro Studio Headphones](https://www.amazon.com/gp/product/B0016MNAAI/ref=as_li_ss_tl?ie=UTF8&psc=1&linkCode=ll1&tag=rawwerks09-20&linkId=1703926c3210c8301b2445044c47aa2f) - A clear winner, recommended to me by the amazing 'lines' community: (http://llllllll.co)
+* [Beyerdynamic DT 770 Pro Studio Headphones](https://www.amazon.com/gp/product/B0016MNAAI/ref=as_li_ss_tl?ie=UTF8&psc=1&linkCode=ll1&tag=rawwerks09-20&linkId=1703926c3210c8301b2445044c47aa2f) - A clear winner, recommended to me by the amazing 'lines' community: http://llllllll.co

+* [monome grid](https://monome.org/grid/) - The musical instrument I have dreamt the most about in the last decade.

 ## Management Books